-Emphasis of Matter
+Emphasis of matter

-We draw attention to note 2 to the financial statements, which discloses that there is material uncertainty related to the valuation of the Company's completed development projects and income tax receivables.
+We draw attention to note 2 to the financial statements, which discloses that there is material uncertainty related to income tax receivables.

-The Company has prepared an impairment test based on expected cash flows in the years ahead.
-The value of the development costs depends on the Company's earnings in the years ahead.
-These conditions, along with other matters as set forth in note 2, indicate that there is material uncertainty related to the valuation of the Company's capitalized development costs.
-Furthermore Corporation tax receivable recognized in the balance sheet relates to the use of the tax credit scheme under Ligningsloven § 8X, whereby the Company can be paid the tax value of fiscal deficits, which arise from costs for research and development.
+Corporation tax receivable recognized in the balance sheet relates to the use of the tax credit scheme under Ligningsloven § 8X, whereby the Company can be paid the tax value of fiscal deficits, which arise from costs for research and development.
 Based on the review of the criteria for application of the scheme, it is the management's opinion that the Company is entitled to use the scheme.
 Whether the criteria for applying the scheme are met is based on estimates.